jmorris-harvard/fwmav-em-codesign/README.md

 - `appendix/fwmav-em-codesign.controller.md`
   - Maps the paper's **Controller / custom IC** section to the SoC RTL and validation infrastructure.
-  - Describes the top-level AHB SoC integration in `release/v0.0/hdl/rtl/Top.sv` and related peripherals such as the FPU, boost controller, charge-pump interface, and debug system.
+  - Describes the top-level AHB SoC integration and related peripherals such as the boost controller, charge-pump interface, and debug system.

 - `appendix/fwmav-em-codesign.batteries.md`
   - Explains the implementation of the **Energy Source: Battery** section.